YakovAkk/Figure/ReadMe.txt

 ================================================== =======================

+I did the project as a term paper.
+The file name of the file stores the points by which the program builds the polygon.
+It is interesting in that, regardless of the order of the points in the file, the figure is built correctly.

 Yakov has created this Figure  application for you.
 This application not only demonstrates the basics of using the Microsoft Foundation classes but is also a starting point for writing your application.